Austinbolinger/ECE281_Lab1_bolinger/README.md

 ####Test
 three bit was tested in class
+8 bit was tested around 1500 after class

 #####Documentation
 **C3C Hayden - Helped with how to handle a K-map with an isolated 1 or 0**

-**C3C Pluger - we checked our answers and logic together**
+**C3C Pluger - we checked our answers and logic together** **C3C Pluger - walked me through the coding of signals for 8 bit.
+I was having a bunch of trouble with casting in language**